 Malcolm Fitz-Earle, Capilano University, North Vancouver, British Columbia, Canada

-Grant V. Hilderbrand, National Park Service, Anchorage, Alaska, USA
+Grant V. Hilderbrand, National Park Service Alaska Range, Anchorage, Alaska, USA

 John McDonald, Westfield State University, Westfield, Massachusetts, USA

-Craig R. McLaughlin, Maine Department of Inland Fisheries and Wildlife, Bangor, Maine, USA
+Craig R. McLaughlin, Colorado Division of Wildlife, Denver, Colorado, USA

 Sterling Miller, Dunrovin Research, Lolo, Montana, USA